 Arriving in South Africa

 We are based in Cape Town (unless you are going to one of our Wildlife programmes, which are based near Johannesburg) so as a general rule you will need to fly into Cape Town International Airport.
-When you arrive, your first stop will be at Immigrations where they will ask for your passport and arrival/departure form.
-Your passport will be stamped by an Immigration Officer and a tourist visa will be issued.
-(If you have applied for a volunteer visa please be aware that you will need to show this visa at immigration)
+When you arrive (before midday if possible) your first stop will be at Immigration where they will ask for your passport and arrival/departure form.
+Your passport will be stamped by an Immigration Officer and a 90 day tourist visa will be issued unless you have applied for a volunteer visa for a longer stay than 90 days and you will need to show the visa at this stage.

-After immigration, you will collect your luggage at the baggage reclaim area and will then proceed to the exit.
-Once out in the main area of the airport you will be met by an Ama Africa Experiences representative (holding a sign with the Ama Africa logo on it).
-You will then be transferred to your orientation accommodation.
+After immigration, you will collect your luggage at the baggage reclaim area and will then proceed to the exit via the nothing to declare route.
+Once out in the main area of the airport you need to turn to your right and will be met by an Ama Africa Experiences representative holding a sign with either your name on it or alternatively a sign with the Ama Africa logo on it (green, black and white).
+You will then be transferred to the Volunteer Home for your orientation.
 If for some reason your flight is delayed please call us on +27 21 7061455.